-- the Appendix section.
-Applications that do not meet this requirement will be considered nonresponsive and will not be forwarded for peer review. - 5.
-The proposed budget for each fiscal year must be less than or equal to the budget ceiling of \$700,000 outlined in Section II: Award Information.
-Applications that exceed the budget in any year will be considered nonresponsive and will not be forwarded for peer review
+1. The proposed budget for each fiscal year must be less than or equal to the budget ceiling of \$150,000 outlined in Section II: Award Information.
+Applications that exceed the budget in any year will be considered nonresponsive and will not be forwarded for peer review.